l-althueser/MuensterTPC-MC/README.md

 # MuensterTPC-Simulation
 The MuensterTPC-Simulation was developed in order to built and test a small dual phase xenon TPC (height: 17cm, diameter: 8cm) at Muenster.
 This includes simulations with optical photons, external and internal radioactive sources.
 Some simulation results and plots can be found here: [bachelor thesis Althüser (2015)](https://www.uni-muenster.de/imperia/md/content/physik_kp/agweinheimer/theses/bachelor_lutz_althueser.pdf).
 This software stands under the BSD license (see [LICENSE](./LICENSE.md)).

-Some analysis scripts are available in another repo: [MC-Analyzer](https://github.com/l-althueser/MC-Analyzer)
+Some analysis scripts are available in another repository: [MC-Analyzer](https://github.com/l-althueser/MC-Analyzer)

 ## Installation Prerequisites
 This software can only be used with `GEANT4 10.02.p01 64bit` in Linux or Windows Subsystem for Linux.